 |Track Width||56.5 in|

-Last year’s under-the-driver battery pack was great for keeping the center of gravity of the car low, but it was extremely difficult to access for maintenance and was susceptible to water damage.
-This year, senior members Jack Thomae and Alex Raff designed a new battery pack around the same lithium iron phosphate cells, but made it relatively easy to remove from the car for work to be done on it.
-Compared to last year, this year’s pack has 13% more charge capacity, which allows the car to drive farther and faster.
-Also, we upgraded the battery management system we had been using to a new, more configurable option from Elektromotus.
+CleanSpeed 2’s under-the-driver battery pack was ideal for keeping the center of gravity of the car low, but it was extremely difficult to access for maintenance and was susceptible to water damage.
+With that in mind, senior members Jack Thomae and Alex Raff designed a new battery pack around the same lithium iron phosphate prismatic cells, but made it relatively easy to remove from the car for maintenance to be performed.
+Compared to CleanSpeed 2’s pack, this year’s pack has 13% more charge capacity, which allows the car to drive farther and faster.
+Also, the battery management system was upgraded to a new, more configurable option from Elektromotus.

-To boost performance from last year, we switched from an AC powertrain to a DC powertrain with dual, lightweight pancake-style permanent-magnet DC motors from Lynch Motors.
-Coupled with Manzanita Micro’s Zilla motor controller we used on the original CleanSpeed, these motors provide amazing torque, and accelerate much faster than last year’s AC motor.
+To boost performance from CleanSpeed 2, the decision was made to switch from an AC powertrain to a DC powertrain with dual, lightweight pancake-style permanent-magnet DC motors from Lynch Motors.
+Coupled with Manzanita Micro’s Zilla motor controller that had been used on the original CleanSpeed, the package proved to be fairly reliable.
 To send all that power to the wheels, a new, adjustable differential mount was designed by Junior member Moritz Thali, which provides an easy way to adjust chain tension and swap out different sized drive sprockets.
-Additionally, an electronic series-parallel motor switching system was implemented using contactors from our sponsor GIGAVAC.
-In series mode the car has greater acceleration, and in parallel the car has a higher top speed, effectively letting us “change gears” without any extra moving parts.
+Additionally, an electronic series-parallel motor switching system was implemented using contactors from GIGAVAC.
+In series mode the car has greater acceleration, and in parallel the car has a higher top speed, effectively allowing the driver to “change gears” without any extra moving parts.